visnkmr/perlink/README.md

 # perlink

-A linux software to choose browser on a per link basis.
+A software to choose browser on a per link basis.

+Tested to work on linux.

   Features include Open a link in all browsers at once, expand a shortened URL before browsing it.